Newly launched: Sailing the Aegean, 4–13 October 2025

 Enter, then, the Elbphilharmonie – or ‘Elphi’ – an architectural, cultural and civic masterpiece by Herzog & de Meuron that dominates, and lifts, the city’s harbour and its image.
 Yes, it ran over budget and over schedule, but the fact remains that Hamburg believed in it and built it.
 The acoustic is almost ‘digital’ in its clarity and tickets are hard to come by.

 This 21st-century hall is where we hear the most modern programme of the tour, a combination of Ravel, Rachmaninoff and the Hungarian composer Péter Eötvös.
-Daphnis et Chloé was written for Diaghilev’s Ballet Russes but found success on the concert stage; Eötvös, once a drummer himself, ‘teaches the drums to speak’, with rhthmic spoken text gradually transferring to the instruments in Speaking Drums; and we return to the dance theme with Rachmaninoff’s final major work, Symphonic Dances No.45.
+Daphnis et Chloé was written for Diaghilev’s Ballet Russes but found success on the concert stage; Eötvös, once a drummer himself, ‘teaches the drums to speak’, with rhythmic spoken text gradually transferring to the instruments in Speaking Drums; and we return to the dance theme with Rachmaninoff’s final major work, Symphonic Dances No.45.

 At the Staatsoper, superstar conductors Kent Nagano and Adam Fischer take on Jungian fantasy The Tales of Hoffmann and 14-year-old Mozart’s Mitridate, re di Ponto respectively.